scrapy-plugins/scrapy-playwright/README.md

 following the release that deprecated them.
 After that, they may be removed at any time.
 See the [changelog](docs/changelog.md) for more information about deprecations and removals.

+## Experimental features

+Features marked as "experimental" might be modified and/or removed at any time.